|May 3, 2019: The last round of registrations for ICR 2020 has opened. |

 2.9.Penalty for not completing a special section or failure to traverse the entire stage under own power, i.e. being towed, results in 4 hour penalty for the stage.
 This is in addition to the time awarded for failure to complete the special sections.

 2.11.At the request of the race director the GPS device must be made available to the organization for GPS data download.
 This information may be used to verify compliance with the rules, specifically obeying speed limits and reaching of control points.
 The organization is setup for downloading and inspecting data from Garmin devices.
 If another brand is used the owner must be able to provide GPX formatted data.
 Failure to provide the track data for the most recent stage will result in 8 hour penalty.

 2.12.The standings are based on the overall time.

 2.13.Time penalties will be issued by the race referee for breaking traffic laws on public roads and in locations disclosed during the briefings (villages, residential areas).
-The first violation carries a 30 min penalty for every 10km over the speed limit, second is 60 min for every 10km over the speed limit and third results in an immediate disqualification from the rally.
+The violation carries are 2 min penalty for each kilometer over the speed limit.

 3.Itinerary and Navigation

 3.1.At the evening briefing prior to every stage participants will receive a stage itinerary in either paper form or as Garmin Mapsource file (.gdb).

 3.1.1.If the participants choose the electronic format they must provide a USB Flash drive for upload before briefing before start.

 3.2.Content of the Itinerary